Mercedes Carrera: Personal life

-On February 5, 2019, Carrera was arrested along with her boyfriend Jason Whitney (aka Daemon Cins) at their home in Rancho Cucamonga on child molestation charges.
-Both of them are accused, among other things, of the eightfold abuse of a girl under the age of 10, illegal drug possession, and illegal firearms possession.
+In February 2019, Carrera was arrested along with her husband Jason Whitney (aka Daemon Cins) at their home in Rancho Cucamonga on suspicion of child sexual abuse.
+The pair were accused of sexually abusing a girl under the age of 10 multiple times over a four-month period; they were also charged with possessing a controlled substance (methamphetamine) while armed with a handgun.
+They were denied bail.